-As COVID-19 changes life as we know it, the University of Minnesota community is coming together to make a difference in individual lives and in our world.
+As COVID-19 continues to affect our lives, the University of Minnesota community is coming together to make a difference in individual lives and in our world.
 Many donors have provided emergency support to students and caregivers, funded lifesaving equipment and research, and supported the entire University system.
 Thank you for driving the innovative research, teaching, and outreach happening in all areas of the University!

 We understand that in these uncertain times, giving to charitable organizations like the University may not be possible for everyone.
 At the same time, we’ve been receiving questions about ways donors can continue to support the University.
 Here’s some information that may be helpful to you.

-- If you do itemize, the act increases the amount you can deduct for a cash gift in 2020 from 60% of adjusted gross income (AGI) to 100% of AGI.
+- If you do itemize, you can still deduct cash gifts up to 100% of your adjusted gross income (AGI) in 2021.

-Can I still make a qualified charitable distribution from my IRA?
+Can I make a qualified charitable distribution from my IRA?

-Yes.
-The CARES Act suspended required minimum distributions from retirement accounts for 2020.
-However, IRA owners who are age 70½ or older can still make a qualified charitable distribution from their IRA to charity and avoid the income tax that would otherwise be due on the distribution.
+The CARES Act suspended required minimum distributions (RMDs) from retirement accounts in 2020.
+However, anyone of RMD age must resume those distributions in 2021 and beyond.
+If you are an IRA owner and are 70½ or older, consider making a qualified charitable distribution directly to a public charity and avoid paying federal income tax that would otherwise be due on the distribution.

-If you want to continue supporting the University or other charitable organizations that are important to you, a qualified charitable distribution from an IRA is a tax-advantaged way to make a gift and may still be the best option.
-All future distributions from IRA accounts will be subject to tax, unless transferred to charity.
+If you want to continue supporting the University or other charitable organizations that are important to you, a qualified charitable distribution from an IRA is one of the most tax-advantaged ways to give.

 How can I support the University with my donor-advised fund?